mog13/pulp/README.md

 ![Pulp Logo](./pulp.png)
 >_Pulp is a list of the best libraries to add some flair to your projects.
 Its the bounce and ease of animation, the haptic feedback on touch and the ripple on hover.
-These features are don't provide core functionality to a project but add a level of polish which brings the experience to life._
+These features don't necessarily provide core functionality to a project but add a level of polish which brings the experience to life._
 :+1: